ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 file is used to tell Python that the directory contains a package submodule, but can also be used to supply code that is automatically run when a module is imported.

-In the Virtual Rainforest, we use the `__init__.py` file in model submodules to register the model components in the {data}`~virtual_rainforest.core.registry.MODULE_REGISTRY`.
+In the Virtual Rainforest, we use the `__init__.py` file in model submodules to:

-This is a global dictionary that is used as a lookup table for the model schema, constants and core model object and, to ensure that it contains all that information for models that are being used, the `__init__.py` must contain code to populate the registry when the model is imported.
-The template for the file contents is:
+* provide a brief overview of the module, and
+* import the model object into the module root to make it easier to import.

+The file will look something like:

 ```{code-block} python
 """This is the freshwater model module.
 The module level docstring should contain a